top of page

 Still Unsure on how to move forward?

-If you still have reservations about said candidate after much prayer and discussion, make sure that you learn how to articulate it and don't merely lean on a gut feeling.
+If you still have reservations about said candidate, after much prayer and discussion, make sure that you learn how to articulate it and don't merely rely on a gut feeling.

 For example, do you have some of these reservations: